 We can shape and develop provision for all our students to ensure achievement for all.
-The SEN report outlines our offer to students with SEN, but to be effective it needs the views of all interested parties including parents/carers, students, governors and staff.
+The SEND report outlines our offer to students with SEND, but to be effective it needs the views of all interested parties including parents/carers, students, governors and staff.
 Please contact any of the staff listed to discuss provision or convey your views.

-Please see our SEN policy, Anti-bullying policy and Accessibility plan in the policies area of the website.
+Please see our SEND policy, Anti-bullying policy and Accessibility plan in the policies area of the website.

 - Support service for children who are deaf and hearing impaired

 - Support service for children with physical impairment

 - SEND Locality Teams (Peter Webster Centre, Sheffield Road, Chesterfield, S41 8QE, Telephone: 01629 533893)

 - Derbyshire information Advice and Support Service (formerly Parent Partnership)